Atlanta Medical Malpractice Lawyer

 The “Affidavit of Expert” Requirement for Medical Malpractice Suits in Georgia

 Typically any personal injury lawsuit begins when the attorney for the plaintiff (the injured party seeking compensation) files a complaint in the appropriate court.
 For medical malpractice suits, Georgia law requires that in addition to the initial complaint, the plaintiff must also file an “affidavit of expert.”
-This is an affidavit written and signed by a qualified medical expert, offering a sworn opinion on at least one negligent act committed by the provider being sued.
-The expert should include their factual basis for this opinion as well.
+This is an affidavit written and signed by a qualified medical professional, offering a sworn opinion on at least one negligent act committed by the provider being sued.
+The medical professional should also include the factual basis for this opinion.

 In most cases, filing without the “affidavit of expert” will mean your case being quickly dismissed.
 However, in some situations, you might be able to get an additional 45 days to file an affidavit if the statute of limitations date is coming up soon, and you only recently secured legal representation.

-If you’re unsure how to find an appropriate medical expert, your attorney can advise you on this process.
+If you’re unsure how to find an appropriate medical professional , your attorney can advise you on this process.

 What About the Medical Malpractice Damages Cap in Georgia?